 Each year, NCSHA surveys its member state HFAs to collect data on them and their programs, publishing the results in its State HFA Factbook.
 The most recent Factbook also includes cumulative program statistics.

-State Housing Finance Agencies: At the Center of the Affordable Housing System
+State HFAs: At the Center of the Affordable Housing System

 New data and analysis quantify the importance and the impact of state HFAs.